tonethar/IGME-330-Spring-2020/projects/project-2.md

 <a id="media"/>

 ## III.
 Media
-- Procedural drawing via the [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) that we have been utilizing in class is required.
+1) Audio data (frequency and waveform) must be sampled and used to draw graphics on the canvas via the [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) that we have been utilizing in class is required.
 (Processing, Pixi.js, WebGL *et al* are NOT allowed):
-  - canvas methods must be used for rectangles, arcs and lines
+  - canvas methods MUST be utilized for drawing either quadratic or cubic bezier curves
+  - it is expected that you will also be drawing one or more of the following: rectangles, arcs, lines, text and/or images
+  - you MUST utilize at least one canvas gradient (a linear OR radial gradient is fine)
-  - `ctx.save()` and `ctx.restore()` must be used
+  - `ctx.save()` and `ctx.restore()` MUST be used
   - avoid using canvas convenience methods such `ctx.fillRect()` and `ctx.strokeRect()`
+2) Bitmap data:
+  - image data fetched with `ctx.getImageData()` will be manipulated with "Photoshopish" effects and then displayed to the user in some way using `ctx.putImageData()`
+  -  ideally the user will be able to control or toggle the effects on and off.
-- HTML:
+3) HTML:
   - use semantic HTML where possible - `<header>`, `<footer>`, `<main>`, `<section>` (use at *least* 3 of these)
-- CSS:
+4) CSS:
   - use an external CSS style sheet with at least 5 rules ("mobile friendly" CSS would be nice, but is not required)
   - an embedded font (ex.
 Google Fonts) is required
 - Images:
-  - if you end up using images, be sure that they are saved in a web-friendly format (JPEG, PNG or GIF) and *optimized* for web delivery.
+  - if you end up using static images, be sure that they are saved in a web-friendly format (JPEG, PNG or GIF) and *optimized* for web delivery.
 This means that their resolution (pixel dimensions) and file size are no larger than necessary.

 <a id="code"/>